It’s not the right time to quit: Lufax Holding Ltd (LU) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Lufax Holding Ltd (NYSE:LU) dipped -4.01% to close Wednesday’s market session at $5.75, lower as compared to yesterday’s close.
-The stock price fluctuated between $5.59 and $5.96 throughout the trading session with the volume trading being 8120014 shares, which represented a significant variation when compared to the three months average volume of 8.54 million shares.
-The firm’s stock price fluctuated -7.11% within the last five trades and -4.33% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 1.59% in the last 6 months and -5.12% was subtracted to its value over the previous 3 months.
-LU stock is trading at a margin of -7.96%, -2.00% and -4.59% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Lufax Holding Ltd (NYSE:LU) dipped -7.57% to close Monday’s market session at $5.25, lower as compared to yesterday’s close.
+The stock price fluctuated between $5.20 and $5.52 throughout the trading session with the volume trading being 10932514 shares, which represented a significant variation when compared to the three months average volume of 8.53 million shares.
+The firm’s stock price fluctuated -15.46% within the last five trades and -17.32% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -0.19% in the last 6 months and -3.67% was subtracted to its value over the previous 3 months.
+LU stock is trading at a margin of -14.66%, -10.97% and -12.51% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Lufax Holding Ltd’s Profitability and Valuation Ratios Tell Us About the Stock?